 - This project requires lots of one on one attention, especially since grown ups are responsible for gluing on clothes and hair.
 If you are planning on leading this project with a group of little artists, divide kiddos into pairs.
 In a classroom setting, more than two artists per adult with a glue gun can quickly become chaotic.

-Before or after your clothes pin doll project, consider reading The Family Book by Todd Parr together with your little artist.
+Before or after your clothes pin doll project, read The Family Book by Todd Parr together with your little artist.